 Step Three: Compare your lists with each other.
 Really reflect and think about what you have both written down, how you think they could be achieved and how you can support each other to do that.
 Where are there overlaps?
 Are there any big surprises?
 What are the areas you have in common and how can you work on these together?

 Step Four: Pick one or two that you want to work on as a priority and set a SMART goal for how you will achieve it.

 Remember to keep a defined time frame in mind and review the SMART process you create to keep you on track.

 What is Group Goal Setting?

-Group goal setting is where a group or team of people come together to agree on a set goal that will benefit them as a group, or the wider community that they exist and interacts within.
-Some examples of groups who might set goals include sports team, research teams, study groups, work colleagues on a set project or objective, a school class working on a fundraising goal or a community group.
+Group goal setting is where a group or team of people come together to agree on a set goal that will benefit them as a group or the wider community that they exist and interacts within.
+Some examples of groups who might set goals include sports teams, research teams, study groups, work colleagues on a set project or objective, a school class working on a fundraising goal or a community group.

 Setting a group goal first requires listening to individual interests and priorities, within the group or from the wider community the group is seeking to serve, and then establishing set and shared actions to help the group achieve the desired end goal.